Super Foods For Healthy Weight Gain

 I consume about 50g of Walnuts per day with a tin of baked beans.
 That’s a total of about 700 calories!

 - Extremely high levels of manganese and magnesium.
 The French recommended daily intake for magnesium is about 410-450mg, research states that most men are only getting 353mg.
 Additional research also concludes that men who have the highest levels of magnesium in their blood had a 40% lower risk of early death.

 - Nutrient-dense super food that keeps you full for longer.
-Pumpkin seeds can actually assist in weight gain if eaten in large amounts.
+Pumpkin seeds can actually assist in weight gain when eaten regularly.

 - 150 calories in only 25g.